 A lot of airlines, especially budget airlines, have hidden fees when you don’t book directly through them.
 Third party sites are great for scoping out deals, but when you find a ticket, go onto the airline’s official page to book.
 Third party sites don’t always disclose everything about that airline, which is why so many people feel blindsided at the check-in counter.

 Are You Really Gonna Wear That?

-This might be a little too adventurous for some, but on my last trip to Paris, I only packed essentials: electronics, underwear and toiletries.
-The only clothes I took were literally the ones on my back.
+This might be a little too adventurous for some, but on my last trip to Paris, I only packed essentials: electronics, underwear, and toiletries.
+The only clothes I took were literally ones on my back.
 I knew I was going to end up buying clothes once I got there.
 I went straight from my hotel to Vintage Desir, a great thrift spot in Le Marais to visit when you’re on a budget.
-I got four dresses, and that ended up being all I wore on my trip, which in total was cheaper than the cost of a carry-on.
+I got 4 dresses and that ended up being all I wore on my trip, which in total was cheaper than the cost of a carry-on.